OmarRehan/Multi-Layer-Data-Lake-Pipelines-on-AWS/README.md

 ![setup_cloud_environment](https://user-images.githubusercontent.com/20134836/85896551-f5183c00-b7f8-11ea-96a3-7aa1dc99e9ab.PNG)

-# Improvements (in progress):-
+# Improvements:-
 -----------------------
 - System Improvements:

     - provision an EC2 instance to be a central node accessible for team members and manages airflow
-    - Provision a MySQL db to be be the metastore for Spark and Airflow
+    - Provision a MySQL db to be the metastore for Spark and Airflow

 - Data Management Improvements:

     - implement a Retention Plan
     - Automate the process of uploading the data on S3
     - Create a Raw zone with no defined schema to have schema on read advantage in case of changes structures of any tables
-    - use copy command to load the data on the Raw zone from S3
+    - use the copy command to load the data on the Raw zone from S3

 - Development Improvements: